Domestic Observer Jobs

-Maximum time allowed for an observer on a ship before returning for debriefing in Seattle is three months.
+There is a maximum time allowed for an observer to be on a ship before returning for debriefing in Seattle, i.e., three months.
 Many observers go out for several assignments, and a lot of them are graduate students who can make a lot of money in a short amount of time without any expenses at all.
-Most observers make between $120 and $185 per day and don't have to pay for food or housing while at sea, so opportunities to spend money are extremely limited.
+Most observers make about $4,000 per month ($130-150 per day) and don’t have to pay for food or housing while at sea, so opportunities to spend money are extremely limited.
 As one observer put it:

 “It’s not like there’s a floating shopping mall out there or anything .”

-Contractors authorized to recruit domestic observers for the National Marine Fisheries Service's domestic observer program include:
+Contractors authorized to recruit domestic observers for the National Marine Fisheries Service’s domestic observer program are listed here.